CHAMPION316/Riddle-Me-Batman/README.md

 ### Expectations
 * I expect to have a username
 * I expect to know when the game starts and finishes
-* I expect the game not to crash if incorrect input is typed
+* I expect the game not to crash if the incorrect input is entered
 * I expect feedback on performance

 \